 Maple Sugarin� Series

 Starts the last Sunday in February and runs through mid March.
 Families are invited to see the process of making maple sugar from beginning to end.
-Starting with tappin� the farm�s maple trees, to seeing the boiling process and finally enjoying the final product during a pancake breakfast.
-There is a small fee for the pancake breakfast.
+Starting with tappin� the farm�s maple trees, to seeing the boiling process and sampling the final product.
+There will not be a pancake breakfast in 2014.

 May 12 (Mother's Day)

 Begins the second Sunday of May and runs every Sunday, May through October.
 Local farmers set-up booths at the main entrance of the farm and sell a variety of products including but not limited to: fresh produce, meats, cheese, soaps, candles, honey, maple syrup, flowers, fish, bread, and baked goods.
 For more information visit our Farmer's Market page.